 L’Escalade is Genève’s top family-friendly festival and overshadows other Advent events and Christmas markets in mid-December in Geneva.

-L’Escalade is the top event in Geneva’s festival calendar.
+L’Escalade is the top event on Geneva’s festival calendar.
 L’Escalade commemorates the successful defense of Genève against a Savoyan attack in 1602.
 The celebrations are held each year over a weekend in mid-December with parades, demonstrations, music, cannon fire, loads of chocolate, vegetable soup, and warm wine (vin chaud) – much of it is free.
 L’Escalade is a great family festival with many events for children, although older Genevois tend to thoroughly enjoy it too!

 Genève will celebrate l’Escalade weekend on the following dates: